An enclave of manicured neighborhoods just minutes from downtown Washington.

 McLean’s relatively quiet business district is filled with independent shops and boutiques and small neighborhood restaurants.
 But the growth of Tysons Corner down the road dramatically expands the shopping and dining options while the town center retains its quaint, neighborly feel.

-A mixture of older homes, infill development and large, new-construction houses.
+A mixture of older homes, infill development and large, new-construction houses for sale.

 Easy access to parks and trails.